Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Further examples

 \begin{ex}

-Consider the a family of 5-regular graphs illustrated in Figure \ref{essential2}.
-The left graph $G_1$ has $4t+2$ vertices and the right graph $G_2$ has $t+4$ vertices, $t\geq 2$.
-Stani\'c \cite{Stani} pointed out that both bipartite double $bd(G_i)$ of $G_i$ are both bipartite connected graphs and showed that $bd(G_1)$ and $bd(G_2)$ admit weighted bi-adjacency matrices $B_1:=E(4t+2,5)$ and $B_2:F(4t+4)$ as Figure \ref{essential3}, where ``+" and ``$-$" denote ``1" and ``$-1$", respectively, and the empty position indicate zero entry (see Lemma 3.10 in \cite{Stani}).
-Since such two matrices are row orthogonal,
+Consider a family of 5-regular graphs illustrated in Figure \ref{essential2}.
+The left graph $G_1$ has $4t+2$ vertices and the right graph $G_2$ has $4t+4$ vertices, $t\geq 2$.
+Stani\'c \cite{Stani} pointed out that the bipartite doubles $bd(G_i)$ of $G_i$ are bipartite connected graphs and showed that $bd(G_1)$ and $bd(G_2)$ admit weighted bi-adjacency matrices $B_1:=E(4t+2,5)$ and $B_2:=F(4t+4,5)$ as shown in Figure \ref{essential3}, where ``+" and ``$-$" denote ``1" and ``$-1$", respectively, and the empty positions indicate zero entries (see Lemma 3.10 in \cite{Stani}).
+Since these matrices are row orthogonal,